Kunull/Writeups/docs/Pwn College/Web Security.md

 #### Listing the tables

-For SQLite verions `3.33.0` and previous, the `sqlite_master` table contains the schema for the database including information about all the tables, indexes, views, and triggers that exist in the database.
+For SQLite versions `3.33.0` and previous, the `sqlite_master` table contains the schema for the database including information about all the tables, indexes, views, and triggers that exist in the database.

 ```
 SELECT sql FROM sqlite_master